-‘The Big Bang Theory’ Casts Kathy Bates, Magician Teller As Amy’s Parents
+‘The Big Bang Theory’ Casts Kathy Bates, Magician Raymond Teller As Amy’s Parents

 — Entertainment Weekly (@EW) April 25, 2018

-However, Kathy Bates and Teller won’t be the only big names joining the cast for the huge finale event.
+However, Bates and Teller won’t be the only big names joining the cast for the huge finale event.
 Big Bang Theory viewers can expect to see Star Wars actor Mark Hamill guest star during the finale.
-Hamill’s role is being kept quiet so it is unclear whether or not the actor is playing himself, or another member of the couple’s family.
-In addition to Hamill’s role, fans will also get to see Jerry O’Connell as Sheldon’s big brother.
+Hamill’s role is being kept quiet, so it is unclear whether or not the actor is playing himself, or another member of the couple’s family.
+In addition to Hamill’s role, fans will also get to see Jerry O’Connell of Sliders cult fame as Sheldon’s big brother.

-Other former guest stars will also return for The Big Bang Theory season finale.
-Laurie Metcalf will reprise her role as Sheldon’s mother, Mary Cooper, Courtney Henggeler will return as Sheldon’s twin sister, Missy, John Ross Bowie will be back as Barry Kripke, Brian Posehn as Bert, and Wil Wheaton will also return as himself for the big wedding day episode.
+Other former guest stars will also return for The Big Bang Theory’s season finale.
+Laurie Metcalf will reprise her role as Sheldon’s mother, Mary Cooper; Courtney Henggeler will return as Sheldon’s twin sister, Missy; John Ross Bowie will be back as Barry Kripke; Brian Posehn returns as Bert, and Wil Wheaton will also return as himself for the big wedding day episode.